topcoder-platform/submission-quality-processor/README.md

 - SONARQUBE_SERVER_URL: Sonarqube Server URL
 - SONARQUBE_TOKEN: Token generated from Sonarqube Server
 - DOWNLOAD_DIR: Download directory stores the files downloaded from S3.
 Path specified should be relative to the project directory
-- AWS_REGION: AWS Region used for creating buckets.
-Default value is 'us-east-1'
 - All variables starting with prefix `AUTH0` corresponds to Auth0 related credentials

 ## Local deployment